-We get it.
-When you’re young, saving for your future doesn’t feel very urgent.
-That’s over thirty years away!
+I get it.
+When you’re young, saving for your future doesn’t feel very important.
+That chapter of your life is over 30 years away!
 You want to be responsible, but you also want to enjoy your life now.

 So how do you stay motivated for the long term?
 You need a strong why.
 Here’s a tip: Your why should be more specific than just saving for retirement or leaving a legacy.
-That’s why I want you to take the time to dream about the details and share them with others, especially your investing pro.
+That’s why I want you to take the time to dream in high definition about the details of your future and share them with others, especially your investing pro.
 Maybe you want to:

 - Travel the world without worrying about money

 - Give money to causes and ministries

-- Take your whole family on an all-expenses paid vacation when you retire
+- Take your family on an all-expenses-paid vacation

 - Help your grandkids pay for college

 - Retire in your 50s!

 Most importantly, your why has to be yours.
 You need to own it!
-With every contribution, you’ll get fired up knowing that you’re that much closer to your dream.
+With every contribution, you’ll get fired up knowing that you’re moving closer to your dream.
 Now that’s saving with a purpose!

 Step 2: Start Saving Now

 When you’re starting your career, the idea of being financially secure enough to quit your job may seem impossible.
 According to a recent study, 65% of millennials believe they could work until age 65 and still not have enough money saved for retirement.1 These are millennials like you—who still have decades left to save!

-Having options when you get to retirement is possible.
+Having options when you reach retirement is possible.
 Don’t let debt or the desire to keep up with your friends’ lifestyle hold you back from your dream.
 If you start your wealth-building plan now, it takes a lot less effort than you think.